 You must follow all provisions found in the Michigan Building Code under swimming pool enclosures and safety devices.
 Contact the Thomas Township Building Inspector for a copy of the provisions in the Michigan Building Code.
-This text is only intended to highlight some of the swimming pool requirements and some of the safety requirements.
-For a complete listing you should talk with the Building Inspector.
+This hand out is only intended to highlight some of the fencing requirements and some of the safety requirements.